AlexRojasx/Mock-TSAL/README.md

 # Mock-TSAL
-Will update soon with ideas and Schematics  🔥
+Will update soon with ideas and Schematics (haven't been able to update due to covid and summer camp voulnteering, will update soon) 🔥

 <h2>Design constraints:</h2>